Nicole Richter, Founder/Director

 I hold a foundational, fervent belief that living in a body that moves well is a key source of joy, and a birth-right.
 For all of us living our short times on this planet, in this amazing and singular structure that houses us each.

 Almost my entire adult career has been spent specializing in movement of the human body.
 (Before that, I waitressed for many years.)
 (So, arguably: yeah then too.)
 Somewhere along the way, I became obsessed with developing a more effective means of 1) getting the body moving well and 2) keeping it that way.
-Further along the way, I started to call that method Body ReMap.
+Ultimately, I called that method Body ReMAP.
 In practice over these many years, I've become so convinced of its effectiveness that it is currently exclusively what I offer here at Powerline.

 It was a bit of a journey to get here.